Corey Blackett-Taylor

 Corey Josiah Paul Blackett-Taylor (born 23 September 1997) is an English professional footballer who plays for club Derby County.

 Blackett-Taylor started his career at Aston Villa where he graduated into the first team making his debut in March 2017.
 In March 2019, he would join Walsall on loan.
 In June 2019 after he released by Villa, Blackett-Taylor signed with Tranmere Rovers, before joining Charlton Athletic in January 2022.
 In January 2024, he joined Derby County loan, a move which became permanent on 1 July 2024.
+In January 2026, Blackett-Taylor joined Bolton Wanderers on loan.

 He has represented England at Under-19 level.

 Career

 Aston Villa

 Blackett-Taylor joined Aston Villa and worked his way up through the team's academy age groups.
 In the 2015–16 season he scored five goals in his opening nine matches for the Villa Under-18s side and was later selected for the annual international seven-a-side tournament, the Hong Kong Soccer Sevens, which Villa won for the record sixth time.
 He was named on the first team bench for a Football League Cup match against Notts County by Tim Sherwood in August 2015 but did not take part.
 Villa won 5–3 in extra time.

 Blackett-Taylor was named on the bench for a league match the first time on 7 March 2017 and replaced Neil Taylor to make his debut in the 87th minute in a 1–0 loss to Huddersfield Town.
 Blackett-Taylor made his second and final appearance for Villa in a 2–0 EFL Cup loss to Middlesbrough in September 2017.
 In April 2018, Aston Villa announced a one-year contract extension for Blackett-Taylor.
 Blackett-Taylor left Villa upon the expiry of his contract in June 2019.